 Waratah Lookout (the shortest walk at 5 minute return) is a great introduction to this park, giving you a look out over the forests you have just driven through.
 A very easy gravel track leads to a viewing platform overlooking the Huon Valley.
 Old myrtle forest grows immediately below the lookout.
 In December and January you will be treated to a blaze of red from the Tasmanian waratah in flower.

 The highest point, Hartz Peak (the longest walk at 5 hours return), provides panoramic views into the heart of the southwest.
 The jagged outline of Federation Peak can be seen on the horizon.
 This is a walk only for fit, experienced walkers.

-Before or after your visit to Hartz Mountains, stay nearby at Huon Bush Retreats, Buttongrass Retreat or Ida Bay Cabins
+Before or after your visit to Hartz Mountains, stay nearby at the Little Seed or Buttongrass Retreat.

 Recherche Bay Nature Recreation Area

 Recherche Bay is located on the extreme south-eastern corner of Tasmania, Australia and was a landing place of the d’Entrecasteaux expedition to find missing explorer La Pérouse.
 It is named after the Recherche, one of the expedition's ships.
 The explorers set up a camp, made a garden and scientific observatory at Recherche Bay in April 1792 for 26 days, and again in January 1793 for 24 days.
 Both landings were made to seek refuge and replenish supplies although as much time as possible was dedicated to scientific research.
 The botanists Jacques Labillardière, Claude Riche and...